dsalazarrojas/Odk-Collect-for-IOS/README.md

 We plan to open source this port eventually.
 We want to improve first our compatibility with the odk and then make a review of the code to make sure it's up to a nice standard for public publishing.

 We still consider this a beta version.
 Please let us know of any bugs you find when you test your forms.
 Also please send us your test cases that failed.
 We will try to address all the major issues as soon as time allows.
 Please add an issue on this repository including your test files if possible.
-We will be happy to solve issues as time allows or contact me at daniel_salazar@hotmail.com.
-Also contact me to be added to the beta version so you can test every new version we release at daniel_salazar@hotmail.com
+We will be happy to solve issues as time allows or contact me at dsalazar@gic.mx.
+Also contact me to be added to the beta version so you can test every new version we release at dsalazar@gic.mx

 We are a company with experience making changes to the android version and will be able to also make changes to the ios version.
 Let us know if you need any custom work or functions on either of those two platforms.
 We will be happy to help you.
 Contact us at dsalazar@gic.mx for anything related to customizations to the ios or android versions of collect at 160 usd an hour.